|

 plant, it will be unable to absorb nutrients even if

 they are in the root zone.
-A classic example would be
+A classic example would occur

 when

 veins.
-This would indicate an iron deficiency but a soil
+This indicates an iron deficiency but a

-test might show plenty of iron in the soil.
+test might actually show plenty of iron in the soil.
 The problem

 is usually that the pH of the soil is neutral (7.0) or